vaibhavsha9999/e-spamclassifier/README.md

 ## 8. Deployment
 The final model is deployed, and the website is hosted to make it accessible to users.
 This process is done using **docker** and **Azure**.
-You can access the app from https://spamclassify.azurewebsites.net/
+You can access the app from https://spamclassify.azurewebsites.net/ It may take some time to load as it is deployed on free resource.

 ## Technologies Used
 ### Programming Language